Lee Enfield No. 4 Mk 1

 Duration: 26:54

-This review of the Lee Enfield No. 4 Mk 1 highlights its significance as the primary British WWII rifle, noting its 1942 manufacture.
-The demonstration showcases its accuracy with .303 British, a 10-round capacity, and the 'cock on closing' bolt action enabling rapid fire.
-Key design improvements over the No. 1 Mk III include a free-floated barrel and a better rear peep sight.
+This comprehensive review of the Lee Enfield No. 4 Mk 1 by firearms expert Hickok45 delves into its historical significance as the primary British WWII rifle.
+The video showcases its .303 British caliber, 10-round capacity, and 'cock on closing' bolt action, highlighting its effectiveness on the range.
+Hickok45 also details its production history, including US and Canadian manufacturing, and compares its design improvements over the No. 1 Mk III, emphasizing its accuracy and rate of fire capabilities.

 Quick Summary

-The Lee Enfield No. 4 Mk 1 was the primary British WWII rifle, chambered in .303 British.
-Key improvements over the No. 1 Mk III include a free-floated barrel and better rear peep sights.
-Its 'cock on closing' bolt action enabled rapid fire, famously known as the 'Mad Minute'.
+The Lee Enfield No. 4 Mk 1, the primary British WWII rifle, is chambered in .303 British and features a 10-round capacity with a 'cock on closing' bolt for rapid fire.
+Key improvements over the No. 1 Mk III include a heavier, free-floated barrel and a superior rear peep sight.
+Production occurred in England, the US (Savage-Stevens), and Canada (Long Branch).

 Chapters